ArcovanBreda/CEConvDL2/blogpost.md

 The reproduced results showcase that the notion of equivariance can be extended to photometric transformations by incorporating parameter sharing over hue shifts.
 However, as opposed to what the title of the paper suggests, these networks are only equivariant to hue shifts and not fully color equivariant.
 We therefore set out to explore if we can move one step closer to achieving a fully color equivariant CNN by adding saturation or value shift equivariance in addition to hue shift equivariance.
 In order to disentangle the channels, we experiment with switching from the RGB color space to the HSV color space.

 Additionally, one noticeable flaw in the work of [[5]](#main) is the fact that they model hue shifts with a 3D rotation in the RGB space along the diagonal vector
 [1,1,1].
 This can cause pixels with values close to the boundaries of the RGB cube to fall outside the RGB cube when rotated for certain hue shifts.
 In order to stay within the RGB space, these pixels have to be reprojected back into the RGB cube, effectively clipping the values.
-This causes the artifacts seen in Figure 4.
 We explore if we can circumvent these limitations by modeling the hue shift as a 2D rotation in the LAB color space.
 For an overview of the color spaces and their limitations, we refer to section [Color Spaces](#a-color-spaces) in the Appendix.

 ### HSV Equivariance